skip to main content

 As with any medication, the GLP-1 drug class comes with a list of pros and cons.

-While these medications can be highly effective in both helping control blood sugar for diabetic patients and weight reduction for overweight or obese patients they are not without side effects.
+While these medications can be highly effective in both helping control blood sugar for diabetic patients and weight reduction for overweight or obese patients, they are not without side effects.
 The potential side effects include nausea, vomiting, constipation, abdominal pain and diarrhea.

-For those seeking a GLP-1 to help with weight loss, it is important to remember that medication alone is not the key to success but is instead a tool to be used to help you achieve your weight loss goals.
+For those seeking a GLP-1 to help with weight loss, it is important to remember that medication alone is not the key to success but it is instead a tool to be used to help you achieve your weight loss goals.
 A combination of medication (if deemed appropriate by your prescriber), healthy diet and increased physical activity are all pieces of the puzzle in helping to not only achieve your goals but to maintain them long term.
 It truly is about lifestyle change for lifelong success.

-Employee information portion of the article was written by Melisa Horton, PharmD and Strategic Pharmacy Consultant.
+The employee information portion of the article was written by Melisa Horton, PharmD and Strategic Pharmacy Consultant.

 For Employers Considering Coverage